Workplace Safety & Catastrophe Management Plans

 Any number of tragedies can strike on a job site.

-Even when safety measures are in place, workers may fall or become involved
+Even with safety measures in place, workers may fall or become involved

 in other fatal accidents.
 Explosions, fires, and cave-ins sometimes occur.